 Within the School of Social Work, grades are determined in each class based on the following standards, which have been established by the faculty of the school: (1) Grades of A or A– are reserved for student work that not only demonstrates very good mastery of content but that also shows that the student has undertaken a complex task, has applied critical thinking skills to the assignment, and/or has demonstrated creativity in her or his approach to the assignment.
 The difference between these two grades would be determined by the degree to which the student has demonstrated these skills.
 (2) A grade of B+ will be given to work that is judged to be very good.
 This grade denotes that a student has demonstrated a more-than-competent understanding of the material being tested in the assignment.
 (3) A grade of B will be given to student work that meets the basic requirements of the assignment.
 It denotes that the student has done adequate work on the assignment and meets basic course expectations.
 (4) A grade of B– will denote that a student’s performance was less than adequate on an assignment, reflecting only moderate grasp of content and/or expectations.
 (5) A grade of C would reflect a minimal grasp of the assignments, poor organization of ideas and/or several significant areas requiring improvement.
 (6) Grades between C– and F will be applied to denote a failure to meet minimum standards, reflecting serious deficiencies in all aspects of a student’s performance on the assignment.

 Required and supplementary instructional materials and Resources

-Required Textbooks
+Required Textbook

 Robbins, S. P., Chatterjee, P., & Canda, E. R. (2011).
 Contemporary human behavior theory: A

 critical perspective for social work (3rd ed.).
 Boston, MA: Allyn & Bacon.